 In addition to making sure your equipment is working properly, routine maintenance offers many more benefits.
 Properly maintained systems will be more likely to operate at peak efficiency, which may save you costs on your energy bills.
 They also help better filter your home’s air, helping to keep you healthier and your home cleaner.

 That’s not all, another benefit of routine maintenance is that it helps make sure your furnace will work correctly through its busiest season—aka when temperatures are low.
-The last thing you want on a brisk Mount Hope night is to have to arrange an emergency repair.
+The last thing you want on a brisk Beckley and Mount Hope night is to have to arrange an emergency repair.

 Built-In Motivation to Schedule Routine Maintenance